maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 ## Python Analysis

-Python was used to independently validate Excel and SQL results, conduct exploratory analysis, create visualizations, prepare operational features, and evaluate a machine-learning experiment.
+Python was used to validate Excel and SQL results, perform exploratory analysis, create visualizations, engineer features, build an operational screening process, and evaluate a machine-learning experiment.

 ### Python Data Validation

 The Python analysis confirmed:

-* **54,966 rows**
+* **54,966 cleaned rows**
 * **23 original columns**
 * No missing values
 * No exact duplicates in the cleaned dataset
-* Correct date formats for admission and discharge dates
+* Correct admission and discharge date types
-* Numeric formats for age, billing amount, room number, and length of stay
+* Correct numerical types for age, billing, room number, and length of stay
 * **106 negative billing records**
 * **54,860 valid billing records**
 * **99.81% valid billing rate**

-Column names were standardized into lowercase `snake_case` format to make the Python code consistent and readable.
+Column names were standardized into lowercase `snake_case` format.

 Examples: